mpowerrenterprise/hungry-squirrel/README.md

 ## Introduction

-This is a simple 3D game where a squirrel is wandering for food to be survived, this simple game is built with unity game engine and programmed with unity visual scripting tool.
+Welcome to  Hungry Squirrel, a simple yet challenging 3D game that takes you on an adventure as a hungry squirrel is wandering for food to be survived, struggling to survive in the forest.
+The game is built using Unity, a widely-used game engine, and programmed with Unity's visual scripting tool, providing a seamless and engaging gaming experience.

+As the squirrel, you must navigate through the beautifully rendered forest environment in search of food, such as acorns, berries, and other nourishments, to sustain your survival.
+However, you must also beware of other animals in the forest.

+Hungry Squirrel is a perfect game for both seasoned gamers and those new to the world of 3D gaming.
+The game offers a fun and immersive experience as you embark on a thrilling journey through the forest and fight to survive as a squirrel.
+We invite you to grab your controller and join us on this exciting adventure.

 ![IMAGE](github-readme-contents/banner-image.jpg)